sblunt/orbitize/docs/mcmc.rst

-For more advanced plotting options and suggestions on what to do with the returned matplotlib Figure objects, see the dedicated Plotting tutorial (coming soon)
+For more advanced plotting options and suggestions on what to do with the returned matplotlib Figure objects, see the dedicated Plotting tutorial (coming soon).

 Saving and Loading Results
 --------------------------
 We will save the results in the HDF5 format.
-It will save two fields: `'post'` which will contain the posterior (the chains of the lowest temperature walkers) and `'lnlike'` which has the corresponding probabilities.
+It will save two datasets: `'post'` which will contain the posterior (the chains of the lowest temperature walkers) and `'lnlike'` which has the corresponding probabilities.
+In addition, it saves `'sampler_name'` as an attribute of the HDF5 root group.

 .. code-block:: python

     my_sampler.results.save_result("my_posterior.hdf5")

+Saving sampler results is a good idea when we want to analyze the results in a different script or when we you want to save the output of a long MCMC run to avoid having to re-run it in the future.
+We can then load the saved results into a new blank results object.

+.. code-block: python

+    from orbitize import results
+    loaded_results = results.Results() # Create blank results object for loading
+    loaded_results.load_results("my_posterior.hdf5", format="hdf5", append=False)